Enplug/app-seed/dashboard/README.md

 It consists of all the needed scripts, running in multiple configurations.

-Depending on the environment one wants to release to, one of the versions may be used:

-- `scriptname:prod`
-- `scriptname:staging`
-- `scriptname` without suffix for `development` environment

 ## Project structure

 This project aims at providing basic info and codebase to get started with writing own Enplug Apps.
 Most of the code resides in `src/app`: